KannonZenetism/zenetism-field-physics/structural-neuroscience/SN07-collective-cognition-and-centropy-forward-social-architecture.md

 - **Dispersive architectures** — novelty detection, cross-domain synthesis, rapid bridging between isolated structural domains
 - **Recursive architectures** — iterative refinement, boundary maintenance, convergent deepening of established pattern

 Each architecture fulfills functions the others do not supply.
 A collective composed entirely of Architects would lack adaptive responsiveness.
 A collective composed entirely of oscillating configurations would lack structural depth.

-The ecology *requires* diversity — and the Non-Fusion Axiom ensures that diversity is preserved rather than homogenized.
+The ecology *requires* structural diversity — not in the sense of differing layers or archetypal altitude, but in the sense that each cognitive architecture retains its sovereign signature and contributes its distinct function.
+Uniformity of layer or orientation does not violate the Non‑Fusion Axiom; homogenization of structural identity does.

 The entropy-forward social field's suppression of neurodivergent architectures is, from this perspective, a self-inflicted structural wound.
 By pathologizing the cognitive architectures that supply pattern origination (autistic), iterative refinement (recursive), and cross-domain synthesis (dispersive), the entropy-forward field deprives itself of the functions it cannot generate from the oscillating midrange alone.